Democrats Pass Partisan Articles of Impeachment Against Trump

 Article one passed on mostly partisan lines, 230-197, with most Republicans against the resolution.
 Two Democrats, Reps.
-Collin Peterson (D-MN) and Jeff Van Drew (D-NJ) against the resolution.
+Collin Peterson (D-MN) and Jeff Van Drew (D-NJ), voted against the resolution.

+The second article of impeachment, which charges that Trump obstructed Congress, passed the House with 229-198 votes.
+Three Democrats, Reps.
+Van Drew, Peterson, and Rep. Jared Golden (D-ME) voted against the resolution.
+Rep. Gabbard voted present for the first article of impeachment.

 Rep. Justin Amash (I-MI), a former Republican, voted in favor of article one of impeachment.